awsdocs/aws-systems-manager-user-guide/doc_source/automation-cf.md

 1. Paste the ARN into a text file to use later\.

 You have finished configuring the service role for Automation\.
-You can now use the Automation service role ARN in your Automation documents\.
+You can now use the Automation service role ARN in your runbooks\.